beginning of content

 It's up to you to decide who will be your support partner.
 You might choose:

-It's common to choose your partner to be at the birth, but you don't have to.
-If you think your partner might feel uncomfortable or find it hard to see you in pain, you might want to choose someone else instead, or as well.
+It is common to choose your partner to be at the birth, but you do not have to.
+If you think your partner might feel uncomfortable or find it hard to see you in pain, you might want to choose someone else as well.

-Your partner may not be available at the time you go into labour.
-They could be unwell or away from home, for example if they are serving in the armed forces.
-In that case, it's good to have a 'back-up' support person.
+Sometimes your partner may not be available at the time you go into labour.
+They could be unwell, away from home or may need to stay at home to care for younger children.
+In that case, it is good to have a 'backup' birth support person.

 Can I use a professional birth support person?

-Yes.
-A professional birth support person is called a doula.
+You can use a professional birth support person called a doula.

 Doulas are not medical professionals.
 They provide you with emotional and practical support during your baby's birth.
 Their job is to help make your labour a more positive experience.

-As well as supporting you during labour, your doula will also arrange meetings with you before the birth and may also provide support afterwards.
+As well as supporting you during labour, your doula may arrange meetings with you before the birth and also provide support afterwards with your newborn.

 What are the benefits of having a birth support partner?